sankarshanmukhopadhyay/Links/README.md

 1. Store reputational information
 1. Make reputational claims about itself, (identity claims) and about others
 1. Assess the reputational claims of others by checking its own data store, and by querying the social graph
-1. Seek out or shut down connections based on reputation.
+1. Seek out, strengthen, weaken, or shut down connections based on reputation.

 An entity, (for example an AI, a server, or a human person,) can manage zero, one, or any number of such reputational agents.